-The Northern and Yorke Landscape Board (the Board) was established 1 July 2020, as a not for profit independent statutory authority under the Landscape South Australia Act 2019 (the LSA Act).
+The Northern and Yorke Landscape Board (the Board) was established 1 July 2020, as a not for profit statutory authority under the Landscape South Australia Act 2019 (the LSA Act).

 The Board operates under its approved Business Plan which aligns to the Landscape Plan 2021-26.
-The Northern and Yorke Landscape Board 2022-23 Business Plan was approved by the Minister for Climate, Environment and Water on 18th June 2022.
+The Northern and Yorke Landscape Board 2023-24 Business Plan was approved by the Minister for Climate, Environment and Water on 23rd March 2023.